pretix/pretix-docs/docs/trust/security/disclosure.md

 *   The Desktop and Server applications pretixSCAN, pretixSCAN Proxy, pretixKIOSK, pretixTURNSTILE.

 We are also happy to receive reports for all other security issues regarding our infrastructure.
-However, if they affect software not created by us, we will pass the reports on to the respective software vendor and will not be able to issue bug bounties or CVE numbers.
+However, if they affect software not created by us, we will pass the reports on to the respective software vendor.
+We will only issue [CVE](https://en.wikipedia.org/wiki/Common_Vulnerabilities_and_Exposures) numbers or bug bounties for products and services listed above.

 ## CVE Numbering Authority